FAQ

 What internal teams should validate first

-Internal teams should confirm DNS and mail-trust findings, TLS and header posture, vendor or dependency context, and any item that needs environment-specific confirmation before remediation starts.
+Internal teams should confirm evidence-source findings, TLS and header posture, vendor or dependency context, and any item that needs environment-specific confirmation before remediation starts.

 Decision cueEscalate findings to the system owner who can validate configuration, ownership, and operational impact.